servo/ci-runners/README.md

     - **Select Your Time Zone** > **Closest City:** = UTC - United Kingdom
     - Uncheck **Share Mac Analytics with Apple**
     - **Screen Time** = Set Up Later
+    - macOS 15: **Update Mac Automatically** = Only Download Automatically
+        - TODO: can we prevent the download too?
     - Quit the **Keyboard Setup Assistant**
     - If latency is high:
         - Press **Cmd**+**Space**, type `full keyboard access`, turn it on, then press **Cmd**+**Q**
+        - On macOS 15, this may make some steps *harder* to do with keyboard navigation for some reason
     - Once installed, shut down the guest: `virsh shutdown servo-macos13.clean`
 - When the guest shuts down, take another snapshot: `zfs snapshot tank/base/servo-macos13.clean@oobe`
 - Start the base guest: `virsh start servo-macos13.clean`
 - Log in with the password above
 - Press **Cmd**+**Space**, type `full disk access`, press **Enter**
+    - On macOS 14/15, you may have to explicitly select **Allow applications to access all user files**
 - Click the plus, type the password above, type `/System/Applications/Utilities/Terminal.app`, press **Enter** twice, press **Cmd**+**Q**
 - Press **Cmd**+**Space**, type `terminal`, press **Enter**
 - Type `curl https://ci0.servo.org/static/macos13.sh | sudo sh`, press **Enter**, type the password above, press **Enter**